-Ascend your Genshin Impact characters as much as possible
+Genshin Impact ascension guide: Materials, quests, levels, and requirements

+With our Genshin Impact ascension guide, you can level up all your characters with ease.

-Genshin Impact quickly became one of the best mobile games after its release and that's in no small part to how the game allow you to become powerful.
+Genshin Impact quickly became an incredibly popular game after its release and that's in no small part to how the game allows you to become powerful.
 All you have to do is Ascend to a higher state.

 To do that, you'll need to level up your Genshin Impact characters and weapons as much as possible, reach the right Adventure Ranks, and have the right items on hand.
-Each character and weapon you want to upgrade requires specific items, which you must either purchase, find on the map, or win in battles.
+Each character and weapon you'll want to upgrade requires specific items, which you must either purchase, find on the map, or win in battles.
 Here's everything you need to know about Ascension and its requirements.

-Genshin Impact Ascension What is Ascension?
+Genshin Impact Ascension: What is it?

-After you've been playing with a character for a certain amount of time, you'll hit a wall where the character and its weapons cannot increase in level or stats.
-Ascension allows you to continue a character or weapon's progress by unlocking one of their talents or passive skill.
+After you've been playing with a character in Genshin Impact for a certain amount of time, you'll hit a wall where the character and its weapons cannot increase in level or stats.
+Ascension allows you to continue a character or weapon's progress by unlocking one of their talents or passive skills.
+Do that, and you'll continue making more progress in one of the best Android games available.

 Characters and weapons can only ascend if the right materials and requirements are met.
 You will not be able to make it into the high-level dungeons unless you take the time to ascend your characters and weapons.